awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 #### Amazon RDS Security Changes for Oracle 12c Version 12\.2\.0\.1<a name="Oracle.Concepts.FeatureSupport.12cV2.Security"></a>

-In Oracle 12c version 12\.2\.0\.1, direct grant of the privilege `ADMINISTER DATABASE TRICGGER` is required for the trigger owner\.
+In Oracle 12c version 12\.2\.0\.1, direct grant of the privilege `ADMINISTER DATABASE TRICGGER` is required for the owners of database\-level triggers\.
 During a major version upgrade to Oracle 12c version 12\.2\.0\.1, Amazon RDS grants this privilege to any user that owns a trigger so that the trigger owner has the required privileges\.
 For more information, see the My Oracle Support document [2275535\.1](https://support.oracle.com/epmos/faces/DocContentDisplay?id=2275535.1)\.

 ### Oracle 12c Version 12\.1\.0\.2 with Amazon RDS<a name="Oracle.Concepts.FeatureSupport.12cV1Overview"></a>